kaizhang/haskell-plot/README.md

 <h1 id="haskell-plot">Haskell-Plot</h1>
 <p>I'm starting from scratch to write a new plotting library based on <a href="http://projects.haskell.org/diagrams/">Diagrams</a>.
-The old package can be found in the &quot;Old&quot; directory.</p>
+The old package can be found in the &quot;Old&quot; directory.
+The library in Hackage is outdated.</p>
 <h1 id="header">Header</h1>
 <pre class="sourceCode literate haskell"><code class="sourceCode haskell"><span class="ot">{-# LANGUAGE TemplateHaskell #-}</span>
 <span class="ot">{-# LANGUAGE UnicodeSyntax #-}</span></code></pre>